Vladimir Starostenko: Biography

 In February 2002, Starastenko became the head of the Moscow Railway.
-Starostenko developed suburban high-speed traffic on the Moscow road, put into circulation new passenger trains, which are in high demand among passengers.
+Starostenko developed suburban high-speed traffic on Moscow road, putting into circulation new passenger trains, which are in high demand among passengers.
 In 2002, with the launch of the Aeroexpress train at Domodedovo, an intermodal service was organized for the first time on the Russian Railways network, then the Aeroexpress trains were launched to three airports.

 In 2003, Starostenko established the tradition of conferring honorary titles "Enterprise of Efficient Technologies and Aesthetics".
-Under his leadership, work was carried out to restore the historical appearance of the station complexes and a number of stations, the Kaluga railway technical school was repaired.
+Under his leadership, work was carried out to restore the historical appearance of the station complexes and several stations, the Kaluga railway technical school was repaired.

 From 2003 to 2014, Starostenko was a member of the board of Russian Railways, and this was the only case when the head of one of the railways, while in office, was also a member of the company's board.

 In 2004, the first regional express train Moscow-Mytishchi was launched.
-A fundamental modernization of the infrastructure and 10 large marshalling yards has begun, and several innovative and investment projects have been implemented.
+A fundamental modernization of the infrastructure and 10 large marshaling yards has begun, and several innovative and investment projects have been implemented.
 Under Starostenko's leadership, the Unified Dispatch Control Center was opened at the Moscow Railways, the length of the “shoulders” was increased - the sections for the circulation of locomotives and locomotive crews.
 In 2008, at his suggestion, the General Scheme for the Development of the Moscow Railway Hub was adopted, which also provided for the construction of the Moscow Central Ring.

 To improve the efficiency of the largest freight station on the Moscow Railway, Bekasovo-Sortirovochnoye, at Starostenko's initiative, the parks were reconstructed with the lengthening of the railway tracks to 100 conditional cars, and the hump complexes were automated.
 A similar reconstruction was also carried out at the Orekhovo-Zuevo station.
 In the future, at these stations, the dissolution of freight trains was arranged in an automated mode, without the participation of an operator, with a guarantee of the necessary braking modes.

 In October 2008, Starostenko reorganized the Moscow Railwayman newspaper, for the first time abandoning the departmental principle in the selection of leadership personnel and inviting political scientist and international journalist Vladimir Shelkov to the post of editor-in-chief.

 On 10 November 2009, Starostenko was dismissed as the head of the Moscow Railway.